kbase/cdm-spark-events/design/design.md

 * Simplest implementation
 * Maintain a single dependencies file (pipenv / uv / ...)
     * Install and zip the dependencies at build time
-    * Provide to spark session creating the Kafka stream
+    * Provide to spark session for each job
 * Easy to run integration tests on the importer code
 * More complexity for importer authors to deal with
 * More PRs for the event processor repo owner to review